Phillips man charged in 2017 fire at Falls General Store in Farmington

 Upon examination, the origin of the blaze was the basement ceiling, according to state Fire Investigator Stewart Jacobs.

-State fire investigators, who have spent the past five years investigating, hae interviewed more than 14 people.
+State fire investigators, who have spent the past five years investigating, have interviewed more than 14 people.

 New information was received this year that helped investigators move the case forward, according to Demren's affidavit.